Parallel Deep Neural Networks Have Zero Duality Gap

 \subsection{Contributions}

-Following the convex duality framework introduced in \citep{ergen2020convex, ergen2020aistats}, which showed the duality gap is zero for two-layer networks, we go beyond two-layer and study the convex duality for vector-output deep neural networks with linear activation and ReLU activation. \textbf{Surprisingly, we prove that three-layer networks can have non-zero duality gap, unlike two-layer neural networks which always have zero duality gap}.
-We summarize our contributions as follows. \begin{itemize} \item For training standard vector-output deep linear networks using $\ell_2$ regularization, we precisely calculate the optimal value of the primal and dual problems and show that the \textbf{duality gap is non-zero}, i.e., the Lagrangian dual convex program is not equivalent to the primal problem in value.
-We also demonstrate that the $\ell_2$-regularization on the parameter explicitly encourages a low-rank solution, which is further boosted by increasing the depth.
-However, we show that the optimal solution is available in \textbf{closed-form}. \item For parallel deep linear networks, with certain convex regularization, we show that \textbf{the duality gap is zero}, i.e, the Lagrangian dual convex program is equivalent to the primal non-convex problem. \item For training vector-output three-layer ReLU networks with standard architecture using $\ell_2$ regularization, even when the data is whitened, we show that the \textbf{duality gap is non-zero}.
-The gap can be closed by changing the neural network architecture to a more powerful parallel structure. \item For parallel deep ReLU networks of arbitrary depth with certain convex regularization, we prove that strong duality holds, i.e., \textbf{the duality gap is zero}.
-Remarkably, this guarantees that \textbf{there is a convex program that is equivalent to the original non-convex deep ReLU neural network problem.} \end{itemize} We summarize the duality gaps for parallel/standard neural network in Table \ref{tab:comparison}.
+Following the convex duality framework introduced in \citet{ergen2020convex, ergen2020aistats}, which showed the duality gap is zero for two-layer networks, we go beyond two-layer and study the convex duality for vector-output deep neural networks with linear activation and ReLU activation. \textbf{Surprisingly, we prove that three-layer networks may have duality gaps depending on their architecture, unlike two-layer neural networks which always have zero duality gap}.
+We summarize our contributions as follows. \begin{itemize} \item For training standard vector-output deep linear networks using $\ell_2$ regularization, we precisely calculate the optimal value of the primal and dual problems and show that the \textbf{duality gap is non-zero}, i.e., Lagrangian relaxation is inexact.
+We also demonstrate that the $\ell_2$-regularization on the parameter explicitly forces a tendency toward a low-rank solution, which is boosted with the depth.
+However, we show that the optimal solution is available in \textbf{closed-form}. \item For parallel deep linear networks, with certain convex regularization, we show that \textbf{the duality gap is zero}, i.e, Lagrangian relaxation is exact. \item For parallel deep ReLU networks of arbitrary depth, with certain convex regularization and sufficient number of branches, we prove strong duality, i.e., show that \textbf{the duality gap is zero}.
+Remarkably, this guarantees that \textbf{there is a convex program equivalent to the original deep ReLU neural network problem.} \end{itemize} We summarize the duality gaps for parallel/standard neural network in Table \ref{tab:comparison}.